-Responsible for ensuring that we remain within FAA guidelines for maintenance and inspection procedures.
+Responsible for insuring that we remain within FAA guidelines for maintenance and inspection procedures.

 Primary Duties and Responsibilities

-- Routinely performs visual inspections and functional testing of completed installations, repairs, alterations to assure proper performance and quality of workmanship.
+- Routinely performs visual inspections of completed maintenance, repairs, rebuilding and alterations to assure proper performance and quality of workmanship.

 - Routinely performs the final inspection of items deemed critical to the safety of flight and approves the final release of the aircraft.

 - Conducts preliminary, hidden damage, and final inspections of articles processed by the repair station as necessary.

 - When required, conducts incoming visual inspections of aircraft exterior/interiors, inventories and secures owners property, and returns it back to the aircraft before departure.

 - Progressively reviews work orders for proper and complete documentation and prior to final work order processing.

 - Determines the airworthiness and final acceptance of articles on which work has been performed, outside the repair station, by non certificated persons, before use on an aircraft.